itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/02_Load_Test_Analysis_Performance_Issue/index.md

 <img src="../../assets/images/lab_1_response_time_hotspots_1.png" width="200" height="300"/>

 On the Response time analysis page it will display the average response time observed during the analyzed timeframe.
 On the left side of the infographic, under Distribution, you can see how much time is contributed by calls to other services, calls to databases, and code-level execution.
-On the right side, under Top findings, we list the biggest hotspots identified by Dynatrace.
+On the right side, under Top findings, we see the biggest hotspots identified by Dynatrace.
 You can click any of these entries to view further details.

 Within the current screen click on **View method hotspots** button which will drill to the **Method hotspots**.